GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Method

-After acquiring the deep features $ \boldsymbol{F}^{'} $, we further learn the new features and perform the aggregation function to obtain the local features $ \boldsymbol{F}_{l} $:
+After acquiring the deep feature $ \boldsymbol{F}^{'} $, we further learn the new features and perform the aggregation function to obtain the local features $ \boldsymbol{F}_{l} $:

-where $ \Lambda $ is the aggregation function which uses max-pooling or avg-pooling for the neighborhoods to obtain local fine-grained features (see Section \ref{sec:abl_studies} for a discussion of the two aggregation functions), $W^{'}$ is the updated weight:
+where $ \Lambda $ is the aggregation function which uses max-pooling or avg-pooling for the neighborhoods to obtain local fine-grained features (see the aggregation analysis in Section \ref{sec:abl_studies} for a discussion of the two aggregation functions), $W^{'}$ is the updated weight:

-where $ \sqrt{d_{kl}} $ is the scaling factor, the normalization of $W$ is adopted to accelerate the convergence of the model.
+where $ \sqrt{d_{kl}} $ is the scaling factor, the normalization of $W$ is adopted to speed up the convergence of the model.